Top Excel Formulas and Functions You Should Know

 The above function will return “Cannot divide”.

-23. INDEX-MATCH
+31. INDEX-MATCH

 The INDEX-MATCH function is used to return a value in a column to the left.
 With VLOOKUP, you're stuck returning an appraisal from a column to the right.
 Another reason to use index-match instead of VLOOKUP is that VLOOKUP needs more processing power from Excel.
-This is because it needs to evaluate the entire table array which you've selected.
+This is because it needs to evaluate the entire table array that you've selected.
 With INDEX-MATCH, Excel only has to consider the lookup column and the return column.

 index-match.